codiume/orbit/packages/astro-ui-avatars/README.md

 ## 🥑 Usage

-To add a loading indicator in any of your Astro pages or components, just import a loader from `astro-ui-avatars` then use it inside the your HTML:
+To generate a user avatar in any of your Astro pages or components, just import the `Avatar` component from `astro-ui-avatars` and use it inside your HTML:

 ```jsx index.astro
 ---